 The second starting point is to put together a current Parish Profile document that lays out our congregation’s core values, where we believe God is calling us to go from here, and to identify key attributes of the next clergy leader that can help guide us in that continuing journey.
 Vestry will commission two committees to help organize and lead this work.

-A Goodbye committee is organizing a series of celebratory events throughout the weekend of May 4 and 5, to honor Wilma’s ministry with us
+A Goodbye committee organized a series of celebratory events throughout the weekend of May 4 and 5, to honor Wilma’s ministry with us.
+See the Facebook page for a full set of pictures of the ways in which we celebrated her.

-The Goodbye Committee is led by Mary Hultquist and Judy Bailey.
-Other planners include Mason Razavi (Jazz Vespers organizer) and Mary Souza (special liturgy/ banner making organizer).
+Thank you to Goodbye Committee chairs, Mary Hultquist and Judy Bailey, as well as the many volunteers including Mason Razavi (Jazz Vespers organizer) and Mary Souza (special liturgy/ banner making organizer), Kim Adams (decorations) Mair Dundon (remembrances and Taize); Rosa Pellecer (refreshments), and countless others!

 Our Parish Profile